Kinghoz/ARMSparse/README.md

 ```

 ## application on GCN
-we integrate ARMSparse into pytorch and implement a graph convolution network with our contribution.
+We integrate ARMSparse into pytorch and implement a graph convolution network with our contribution.
 ### Prerequisites
 - pytorch
 - dgl